 Treatment of a dislocated ankle

-Initial first aid for a dislocated ankle is to apply the R.I.C.E principles of rest, ice, compression and elevation.
+Initial first aid (if possible) for a dislocated ankle is to apply the P.R.I.C.E principles of protection, rest, ice, compression and elevation.
 If you suspect a severe ankle injury then seek urgent medical attention immediately.

 After treatment, the ankle may be placed in a cast for several weeks, or the patient may be required to use crutches.
-Either way, activities that place force or weight on the ankle should be avoided in this period.
+Either way, activities that place force or weight on the ankle should be avoided during this period.